7dJx1qP/performer_image_search/README.md

 The current performer image is shown on top.
 Click `Search` and a new browser window/tab will pop up going to a google image search of the term `<performer name> porn`.
 Copy/paste the url of the image you want to use into the text box at the bottom and then click `Download`.
 If the image is successfully downloaded, it will show up at the bottom.
 Then click `Set Image` to update stash to use this performer image.

+*Note: Sometimes it will fail to download certain image urls.
+If a download fails, it will show up in the logs and you won't see the image in the GUI.
+In that case, you'll just have to download and update the image in stash the normal way*

 ## Requirements

 Python 3.6+